vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

             - You want to minimize use of virtual machines.
             - You want to apply innovative DevOps practices provided by Azure.

     - **Rebuild**: Rebuild an application from scratch using cloud-native technologies from Azure.
-For example, build greenfield applications with cloud-native technologies like serverless, Azure AI, Azure SQL Database Managed Instance, Azure Cosmos DB, and others
+For example, build greenfield applications with cloud-native technologies like serverless, Azure AI, Azure SQL Database Managed Instance, Azure Cosmos DB, and others.

         - Use cases:
             - You want rapid development, and the existing application is limiting in terms of functionality and lifespan.